Deployed Works Guide

 Start with minimum viable onboarding

 Give the provider the brief, owner, first outcome, access route, communication channel and first-week priorities.
-Avoid overwhelming them with every document or tool in the company.

 Step 2